eclipse-archived/codewind-docs/docs/_documentations/openshiftregistry.md

 You have added the OpenShift internal registry with Codewind.

 Continue to instructions for how to use Codewind with Che workspaces to develop your application in a single location.
-For more information see [Creating a Codewind workspace in Che](che-createcodewindworkspace.html).
+For more information, see [Creating a Codewind workspace in Che](che-createcodewindworkspace.html).

 Or create a project in VS Code or Eclipse that you can develop locally but build and run remotely.
 For more information, see [Creating and importing projects in VS Code](remotedeploy-projects-vscode.html) or [Creating and importing projects in Eclipse](remotedeploy-projects-eclipse.html).